Florida amendment to reverse abortion ban fails, likely preserving state's six-week ban

-Millions of Americans across the nation, from Florida to California, will vote Tuesday on a range of ballot initiatives or constitutional amendments that could impact state policy trends for decades on a range of contentious issues, including abortion access and drug legalization.
+Millions of Americans across the nation, from Florida to California, voted Tuesday on a range of ballot initiatives or constitutional amendments that could impact state policy trends for decades on a range of contentious issues, including abortion access and drug legalization.

 Several initiatives have become the subject of the national conversation, especially those about abortion access as Kamala Harris courts female voters and Republicans try to defend strict abortion bans in states like Florida.